Theepan

 Velayuthapillai Baheerathakumar (வேலாயுதபிள்ளை பகீரதகுமார் Vēlāyutapiḷḷai Pakīratakumār; 8 January 1966 - 4 April 2009; commonly known by the nom de guerre Theepan) was a leading member of the Liberation Tigers of Tamil Eelam (LTTE), a separatist Tamil militant organisation in Sri Lanka.
 He played a leading role in the LTTE's military victories in the Vanni during Eelam War III, including Mullaitivu (1996), Kilinochchi (1998), Oddusuddan (1999) and Elephant Pass (2000).
 He was killed at the Battle of Ananthapuram in the last days of the Sri Lankan Civil War.
+Theepan is considered to be one of the finest field commanders of the LTTE, and widely seen as a close second to Brigadier Balraj.

 Early life and family

 Baheerathakumar was born on 8 January 1966.
 He was from Vaddakkachchi in Kandavalai, Kilinochchi District.
 His family were originally from Varani in Jaffna District.
 He was educated at Chavakachcheri Hindu College.

 Baheerathakumar's sister is married to Tamil National Alliance MP S. Shritharan.
 His three elder brothers live in Canada.
 His younger brother Sivakumar (nom de guerre Kilman), who was in command of the Charles Anthony division in Trincomalee District, was killed in an accident in 1994.
 His cousin was Thileepan (alias Curdles or Kerdy), the LTTE's regional commander for Thenmarachchi.

 Baheerathakumar married a former LTTE cadre, they had no children.